hexanal/fredmercy-blog/entries/2020-08/2020-08-07/jammed.md

 `2:20pm:` So tired and hot and angry that I don't want to go on working on this blog today.
 This project is inches away from being thrown into the garbage bin.
 I just don't have the fucking energy nor the time.

 More updates later I guess...

+EDIT: this entry was crazy...
+I was crazy back then, eh! haha.
+For real though, I'm torn between using the "standard" technology stack and just rolling my own little crazy personal stack with some weird Javascript.
+I have ideas and I need time to test them out; I'm really excited.